eternalai-org/eai-template-model/README.md

     "height": 1024
 }
 ```
-- `checkpoint_type`: your checkpoint type (should be safetensors or lora).
+- `checkpoint_type`: Specify the type of your checkpoint.
+It should be either 'safetensors' or 'lora'.
-- `model_ckpt`: your checkpoint path.
+- `model_ckpt`: Define the path to your checkpoint.
-- `base_model_ckpt`: your base model checkpoint path (should not be null if your checkpoint type is lora), this checkpoint represents your base model you finetuned on.
+- `base_model_ckpt`: Specify the path to your base model checkpoint.
+This should not be null if your checkpoint type is 'lora'.
+This checkpoint represents the base model that you have fine-tuned.
-- `cfg`:
+- `cfg`:  This represents the `guidance_scale`.
+A higher value encourages the model to generate images that closely align with the text prompt, potentially at the cost of image quality.
+Guidance scale is activated when `guidance_scale` > 1.
+- `steps`: This represents the `num_inference_steps`, i.e., the number of denoising steps.
+More steps can lead to higher image quality but may slow down inference.
+- `width`: Define the width (in pixels) of the generated image.
+- `height`: Define the height (in pixels) of the generated image.